paketo-buildpacks/rfcs/text/python/0000-poetry.md

 ## Detailed Explanation

-A new buildpack order group in the Python buildpack will consist of a `poetry` & `poetry-install` buildpack.
-It will handle the installation of Poetry itself and the installation of the app's dependencies (using Poetry) respectively.
+A new buildpack order group in the Python buildpack will consist of a `poetry`, `poetry-install` and `poetry-run` buildpack.
+These buildpacks will handle the installation of Poetry itself, the installation of the app's dependencies (using Poetry) and setting the application's start command.

 ## Implementation